 Mediation is not suitable for every case, but it can still help to settle some of the issues in a dispute.
-If appropriate, you can still take your case to court if mediation does not work.
-All discussions during the mediation process are 'without prejudice' - in other words, anything said in the mediation cannot usually be used later in court or another legal action.
+If appropriate, you can still take your case through more formal procedures if mediation does not work.
+All discussions during the mediation process are 'without prejudice' - in other words, anything said in the mediation cannot usually be used later in formal proceedings.